cmb69/coco_xh/README.md

 You should have received a copy of the GNU General Public License along with Coco_XH.
 If not, see <https://www.gnu.org/licenses/>.

-Copyright 2012-2023 Christoph M. Becker
+Copyright © Christoph M. Becker

-Slovak translation © 2012 Dr. Martin Sereday
+Slovak translation © Dr. Martin Sereday<br>
-Czech translation © 2012 Josef Němec
+Czech translation © Josef Němec

 ## Credits